Sweet Potato Fries Seasoning + How to Make Sweet Potato Fries

 - Cut up three large sweet potatoes into thin fries.
 I’ll leave it up to you to leave the skins or not.
 I peel mine.
 Don’t cut them too thick or they won’t get crispy edges.
 And when I say “crispy”, just know that they won’t be like the fries at a fast food place.
 They’ll have crispy or chewy tips, but they’ll generally be softer than crispy, deep-fried french fries.

 - Heat the oven to 425 degrees F. Roast . . .
 Until they have brown spots and the edges get a little crispy.
-Maybe that’s why I don’t bother posting a full — I always forget to get an accurate cooking time!
+Maybe that’s why I don’t bother posting a full recipe — I always forget to get an accurate cooking time!
 I’ll give you a window of 20-30 minutes.
 Just keep an eye on them and flip them once in a while.
-I use two pans and rotate them halfway through roasting.

 As far as dipping sauce?